|

 for specific details.
 Those

 courses contain a cultural diversity component.
+III.

 CAPSTONE COMPONENT